Despite the recent Coronavirus turmoil, the Olympic Flame was lit in Ancient Olympia today (Thursday 12th March 2020). Watch the ceremony here.

 The ceremony accompanying the lighting of the flame is influenced by what is known of Ancient Greek customs.
 Young men and women dressed in pleated robes played their parts, a prayer was said to Apollo (the ancient Greek god), and there was dancing to the sounds of flutes and drums.

-The Olympic Flame will now be passed from hand to hand over 8 days as it makes its way from Ancient Olympia to the Panathenaic Stadium in Athens.
+The Olympic Flame will now be passed from hand to hand over 8 days as it makes its way from Ancient Olympia to the Panathenaic Stadium in Athens in March.
 Here, the flame will be handed over to Japan on the 19th of March.

 Flame Hand Over at the Panethenaic Stadium